If you’re wondering how to get to Bristol, here are our best tips to travel to the city.

 - Bath is located just 40 minutes away in a South Easterly direction

-- Severn Bridge, which takes you to Wales, is only half an hour from Bristol centre (Cardiff is just under an hours’ drive).
+- Severn Bridge, which takes you to Wales, is only half an hour from Bristol centre (Cardiff is just under an hour’s drive)

-You can rent one in your city of origin or in Bristol itself and use the opportunity to see some of the best hidden spots of the region.
+You can rent one in your city of origin or in Bristol itself and use the opportunity to see some of the best-hidden spots in the region.

 Flying to Bristol

 I’ve used this airport a few times when travelling to Switzerland to see my friend who lives there – it’s the biggest in the South West and is where many people from the region embark on European journeys!